War of God (1976 film)

-War of God or Gwan Gung Vs Aliens is an 1976 Taiwanese-Hong Kong science fantasy film directed by Chen Hung-min and produced by Hsing Hua Film Production Company.
+War of God or Gwan Gung Vs Aliens is a 1976 science fantasy film directed by Chen Hung-min and produced by Hsing Hua Film Production Company.
+The film is a Taiwanese-Hong Kong co-production.
 Special effects coordinator Koichi Takano provided effects for the film.

 Plot

 Mr. Chao is an elderly blind sculptor who is building a statue depicting the mythological deity Guan Yu.
 When the statue is completed, a gigantic version of Guan Yu appears to fight giant Martians, who attacked Hong Kong, before he destroys them with his Green Dragon Crescent Blade.